soundpaint/rp2040pio-docs/monitor-commands.rst

    ":ref:`help <help-command-label>`","list all available monitor commands"
    ":ref:`label <label-command-label>`","display a register's label"
-   ":ref:`load <load-command-label>`","load program from file and mark affected PIO memory area as allocated" ":ref:`quit <quit-command-label>`","quit monitor" ":ref:`read <read-command-label>`","low-level read access to a register" ":ref:`registers <registers-command-label>`","display or change internal registers of a state machine" ":ref:`reset <reset-command-label>`","emulator full reset" ":ref:`save <save-command-label>`","save a selected range of a PIO's instruction memory to a file" ":ref:`script <script-command-label>`","load monitor script from file and execute it" ":ref:`sideset <sideset-command-label>`","display or control a state machine's side-set configuration" ":ref:`trace <trace-command-label>`","trace program by performing a number of clock cycles" ":ref:`unassemble <unassemble-command-label>`","unassemble program memory" ":ref:`unload <unload-command-label>`","zero PIO memory area for the specified program and unmark it as allocated"
+   ":ref:`load <load-command-label>`","load program from file and mark affected PIO memory area as allocated" ":ref:`pinctrl <pinctrl-command-label>`","display or change state machine's pin control" ":ref:`quit <quit-command-label>`","quit monitor" ":ref:`read <read-command-label>`","low-level read access to a register" ":ref:`registers <registers-command-label>`","display or change internal registers of a state machine" ":ref:`reset <reset-command-label>`","emulator full reset" ":ref:`save <save-command-label>`","save a selected range of a PIO's instruction memory to a file" ":ref:`script <script-command-label>`","load monitor script from file and execute it" ":ref:`side-set <side-set-command-label>`","display or control a state machine's side-set configuration" ":ref:`sm <sm-command-label>`","enable or disable or restart state machine(s) or show if enabled" ":ref:`trace <trace-command-label>`","trace program by performing a number of clock cycles" ":ref:`unassemble <unassemble-command-label>`","unassemble program memory" ":ref:`unload <unload-command-label>`","zero PIO memory area for the specified program and unmark it as allocated"